RadovanFindra/psp-manager/README.md

 https://github.com/GorGylka/FREESTOR?tab=readme-ov-file \
 Unpacker (Unpack.py originaly PSN_get_pkg_info.py) is part of app called PSN_get_pkg_info \
 https://github.com/windsurfer1122/PSN_get_pkg_info

+Also Thanks to https://www.reddit.com/r/PSP/ for information about PSP file system \
+And PSP Homebrew Communnity Discord server

 ## Project status
 This project is in Development This is first usable version.
 If you need something make an issue or pull request